AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/development/building/_index.md

 ```bash
 ./gradlew assemble check --parallel
 ```

-This will trigger the creation of the artifacts the executions of the tests, the generation of the documentation and of the project reports.

 ## Build reports
 Every Alchemist build triggers the creation of a set of reports, that provide hints regarding the current status of